Envisioning Your Fine Art Print

 The next decision is the style of print.
 We are most impressed with the Lumachrome® HD Acrylic Print using TruLife® Acrylic because of the way the TruLife® Acrylic eliminates glare.
 Nothing is more frustrating than having a beautiful print on the wall that you can barely see because it is reflecting what is outside a nearby window.
 Please review our Prints page for more information on the styles of prints.

 Matching Colors In The Room

 This decision is subjective and there is not a set answer.
 The world outside may have scenes with muted earth tones, like in the desert areas.
 There may be deep greens in the forests, blue skies or colorful trees and flowers.
 The world outside is a beautiful place.
-It is our opinion that any of our landscape images would look great in any room in your home.
+It is our opinion that any of our landscape photos would look great in any room in your home.
 There could be some rare cases where colors might conflict, but that is probably unlikely.

 Matching colors may provide a more soothing and restful feel.
 The bedroom below is an example of this.

-In the following example, some of the Magenta tones in the photo from Grand Teton National Park are complimented by the pillows on the sofa.
+In the following example, some of the Magenta tones in the landscape photo from Grand Teton National Park are complimented by the pillows on the sofa.

 What Is The Right Size To Purchase?

 After making the difficult decision of choosing the fine art print that you want for your home or office, you still have some decisions to make.
 Deciding on the size to order is one of those decisions.
 The general rule is that bigger is always better.
 If you are going to use a frameless Lumachrome HD Acrylic or Metal Print, you would want a larger size than if you were having one of our Fuji Crystal Achive Prints matted and framed.